Paul Grant (bodybuilder)

-Paul Grant (26 June 1943 – 23 November 2003) was a Welsh body builder who won the "amateur tall" category of the Mr. Universe contest in 1973 and went on to become an ambassador for the sport.
-Grant also won titles including Mr. Wales, Mr. Britain, Mr. Europe and Mr. World, and placed 2nd in the World Championships two times.
+Paul Grant (26 June 1943 – 23 November 2003) was a Welsh bodybuilder who won the "amateur tall" category of the Mr. Universe contest in 1973 and went on to become an ambassador for the sport.
+Grant also won titles including Mr. Wales, Mr. Britain, Mr. Europe, and Mr. World, and placed 2nd in the World Championships two times.
 Grant was 5 ft 11 and at his peak weighed 16 stones (224 pounds) with a 50-inch chest and 33-inch waist.

 Early life

 Grant was born in Swansea on 26 June 1943 (he was a twin).
 He started lifting weights at the age of 16.
 He spent his childhood years running cross-country, and at age 16 dropped out of school to start his own business - a bread delivery service.
 In the evenings, he spent time working out and bulking up.
 He married Christine (née Mason) in 1967 who went on to become Miss Universe Bikini.